AlpacaTravel/graphql-docs/reference/README.md

 <td valign="top">[<a href="#string">String</a>!]</td>
 <td>

-The tags that are applied to the item
+Filter by the tags that are applied to the item

 </td>
 </tr>